Tumble dryer glossary

 By Matt Stevens

-There's a lot of jargon out there - so use this handy tumble dryer glossary to make sense of it all.
+There's a lot of jargon out there, from anti-crease to lint filter, so use this handy tumble dryer glossary to make sense of it all.

 Put us to the test